| Feature | Benefit | Best For |

 The best apps support 40+ languages and can detect which one you're using automatically.
 Start typing in Spanish, and the grammar rules switch to Spanish.
 Switch back to English mid-sentence (which happens more than you'd think in bilingual conversations), and the English rules take over.
 No manual switching required.

 This matters for the growing number of bilingual professionals.
-According to census data, over 20% of Americans speak a language other than English at home.
+According to U.S. Census Bureau data, roughly 22% of Americans speak a language other than English at home — a number that continues to rise.
 For these users, a multilingual AI keyboard isn't a luxury – it's essential for daily communication.

 The language detection works by: